neko-js/rpihole/README.md

 ## Install OS

 Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Run the installer.
 Insert the SD card and choose it in the UI.
-Choose an OS pick
+Pick an OS
 ```
 Raspberry Pi OS (Other)
 ```